symfony/symfony/src/Symfony/Contracts/README.md

  * contracts are split by domain, each into their own sub-namespaces;
- * contracts are small and consistent sets of PHP interfaces, traits, normative docblocks and reference test suites when applicable, etc.;
+ * contracts are small and consistent sets of PHP interfaces, traits, normative docblocks and reference test suites when applicable, ...;
  * all contracts must have a proven implementation to enter this repository;
  * they must be backward compatible with existing Symfony components.